 · Yantra – Yantras are sacred geometrical diagrams which can be used in meditation, to connect to subtle energies, or to just bring prosperity into our lives.
 We will learn the basic components of their sacred tools, as well as some Yantras that we can begin to bring into our lives and practice.

 · Yoga Sutras – The Yoga Sutras of Patanjali are one of the most foundational texts on Yoga.
 We will cover the basic theories and practices of this text and build up an understanding of how Patanjali defined the practice of Yoga.
+This includes an introduction the Samkhya philosophy, the metaphysical map and backdrop that underpins, not only the Yoga Sutras, but Ayurveda and Tantra as well.

 · Hatha Yoga Pradipika – The Hatha Yoga Pradipika is the core text on the practice of Hatha Yoga.
 It presents the modern student with many insights into the more timeless aspects of this practice, including Asana, Pranayama, Mudra, and Bandha.